 - Vosotros os laváis los brazos: You wash your arms.
 (Used only in Spain)

 - Ustedes se lavan las manos: You wash your hands.
 (Used mostly in Latin America)

 - Ellos/Ellas se lavan las manos: They wash their hands.

 Having a distinction between formality and informality is a very common characteristic in a language.
 Learn all you need to know about Tú vs Usted.

-Even though a reflexive pronoun is usually placed before the reflexive verb as was shown in the examples above, there are certain exceptions to the rule:
+Even though a reflexive pronoun in Spanish is usually placed before the reflexive verb as was shown in the examples above, there are certain exceptions to the rule:

 1. With imperatives (commands):

 - Hazte de cenar antes de salir con tus amigos: make yourself dinner before going out with your friends.

 For Spanish commands in the negative form, the reflexive pronoun has to be placed between the “no” and the conjugated verb, for example: